What42Pizza/LooF/README.md

 ### This is a language that is loosely functional.
 It's interpreted, loosely typed, and has (mostly) mutable data.

+### The interpreter for this language was made using Processing 3 (and it should work with Processing 4), and you need Processing 3 or 4 to use this.

 <br>
 <br>
 <br>